William Alderman Linton: Family

 Even after Linton's death in 1960, his family has continued to serve Korea and is currently impacting Korean society in Christian missions, medical care, and public service.

 Two of William Linton's sons, Hugh Linton and Thomas Dwight Linton, served as Christian missionaries in Korea.
 Hugh Linton planted more than 600 churches in South Jeolla province, served in the Korean War, and during the 1960s established several tuberculosis clinics.
 Dwight Linton planted churches in the Gwangju area and later, while living in the US, served on the board of Christian Friends of Korea for over a decade.

 Two of Hugh Linton's sons have made significant contributions to Korea in medical care.
-Dr. John Linton, Director of Severance Hospital's International Care Center located in Seoul, invented a new type of ambulance for Korea in 1993.
-In 2012, he was granted Korean citizenship in recognition of his contribution to Korean Society.
+John Alderman Linton is director of Severance Hospital's International Care Center located in Seoul and invented a new type of ambulance for Korea in 1993.
+In 2012, he was granted Korean citizenship in recognition of his contribution to Korean society.

 In 1995, Dr. Stephen Winn Linton established the Eugene Bell Foundation, named for William Linton's father-in-law who also served as a missionary in Korea.
 This non-profit organization provides medicine and medical equipment to North Korea and has provided treatment to more than 200,000 North Korean tuberculosis patients.